Paraphraser/PiBuilder/README.md

 If you don't see "OK", start over!

 > If your first attempt was a *direct* download of the image, consider trying the *indirect* method using a torrent.

-##### *on the topic of 32- vs 64-bit …*

-* "32-bit" systems:

-	- Are capable of running both 32-bit and 64-bit kernels.
-See also the PiBuilder option: [`PREFER_64BIT_KERNEL`](#prefer64BitKernel).
-	- User mode is fixed to 32-bit.
-	- Docker will pull images built for "arm" architecture.

-	The ability to switch kernel modes can come in handy if you find a container misbehaving under a 64-bit kernel.

-* "64-bit" systems:

-	- Run 64-bit in both kernel and user modes.
-	- Docker will pull images built for "arm64" architecture.
-	- Installs, looks, feels and behaves like Raspberry Pi OS (Raspbian) but self-identifies as "Debian".

-	Once you are running full 64-bit, you have no ability to chop and change.

-	Please don't pick a 64-bit image as your starting point for no better reason than "64-bit must be better than 32-bit".
-PiBuilder will install 64-bit versions of everything, including docker and docker-compose, and Docker will pull "arm64" images when you bring up your stack.
-Just because something *installs* without error does not guarantee that it will *run* correctly.
-If you are upgrading from a 32-bit system, you will need to assure yourself that all your containers still work as expected.

 ### <a name="burnImage"></a>Configure and transfer Raspbian image to SD or SSD